cal-overflow/Build-A-Blog/README.md

 # Required
 title: Blog
 primaryView: post-feed # What view to show on /blog page
-secondaryView: post-view # What is shown on pages like /blog/create-a-portfolio-site
+secondaryView: post-view # What is shown on pages like /blog/post-1, /blog/post-2, etc.

 # Optional
 description: This is the blog section.
 tags:
-  - Software engineering
+  - Software Engineering
+  - University Course
-  - Tutorial
+  - Backend
-  - UI/UX
+  - Frontend
 ---
 ```